The American Enclosure Movement

 Prior to barbed wired, farmers had to construct stone walls or erect split rail or plank fencing.
 These kinds of fencing are expensive and enormously labor- and material-intensive, and they also require a lot of maintenance.

 The ease of fence construction after the invention of barbed wire meant that new fences lines were easily created.
 Large farms that had once been open fields were now cut and carved with posts and barbed wire.
 Along these fence lines weedy strips soon took hold.
-Over time, many of these weedy strips have been colonized by small trees, bushes and vines, and in many instances full hederows have developed, almost always attended by population of groundhogs, fox, racoon and possum.
+Over time, many of these weedy strips have been colonized by small trees, bushes and vines, and in many instances full hedgerows have developed, almost always attended by population of groundhogs, fox, raccoon and possum.

 Truly, barbed wire is the "Devils' Rope," and yet it is also part of the story of working terriers in America, for barbed wire has created and protected much of the hedgerow habitat where so much of our quarry dens.